D4rkm4g1c/D4RKm4g1c/README.md

 # Welcome to My GitHub Profile! 👋

-"I am a **Cybersecurity Consultant** specialising in identifying vulnerabilities and enhancing the security of digital systems.
-This profile showcases my tools, projects, and contributions to the cybersecurity field."
+I am a **Cybersecurity Consultant** specialising in identifying vulnerabilities and enhancing the security of digital systems.
+This profile showcases my tools, projects, and contributions to the cybersecurity field.

 ---